Warathep187/mgsh/README.md

 ## Storage

-Saved connection strings are stored in `~/.mgsh/connections/` directory, organized by namespace.
+Saved connection strings are stored in the `~/.mgsh/connections/` directory, organized by namespace.

 ## Uninstallation
 );